-For each type of a radiological or nuclear event a strategy is predefined.
-For a nuclear accident this predefined strategy is based on a reference level of 100 mSv residual dose during the first year.
+For each type of radiological or nuclear events a predefined strategy is defined.
+For a nuclear accident this predefined strategy is based on a reference level of 100 mSv.
 From this protection goal the generic criteria and the operational intervention levels are derived.
-The generic criteria for the urgent phase are given in the table below (according the "Dose-Measures Concept").
-The predefined strategy will be implemented in concepts of operations describing the actions to be taken by the different responding organizations (including e.g. special instructions for schools, access control, traffic deviations, etc.).
-The population is informed, as soon as the dose of 1 mSv is or will be exceeded.
-The information given to the population can include advice on protective actions especially for the most vulnerable part of the population such as children and pregnant women.
-As soon as the consequences can be assessed the strategy is adapted by a graded approach process and applying the radiation principles of justification and optimization.
-The new strategy will lead to an optimized Reference Level which will be used to derive new generic criteria and operational intervention levels.
+The generic criteria are given in the table below.
+The predefined strategy will be implemented in concepts of operations describing the actions to be taken by the different responding organisations (including e.g. special instructions for schools, access control, traffic deviations, etc.)

+As soon as the consequences can be assessed the strategy is adapted by a process of justification and optimisation.
+The new strategy will lead to an optimised Reference Level which will be used to derive new generic criteria and operational intervention levels.

-Protective Action Generic Criteria (projected dose) Comments Precautionary evacuation or sheltering 100 mSv eff., 7d, ext.+inh. - Sheltering 10 mSv eff., 7d, ext.+inh. - ITB 50 mSv thy., 7d, inh.
-Pre-distributed to the households up to 50 km Precautionary harvesting and grazing ban In areas where protective actions for the population have been ordered and in areas on the downwind side.
+Protective Action Generic Criteria Comments Precautionary evacuation 100 mSv eff., 2d, ext.+inh.
+Zone 1 as an urgent protective action and if safely feasible, in a second step endangered sectors of zone 2 if necessary Stay indoors for children and pregnant women 1 mSv eff., 2d, ext.+inh.
+Sheltering 10 mSv eff., 2d, ext.+inh.
+If not enough information zone 1 and zone 2 (endangered sectors) ITB 50 mSv thy., 2d, inh.
+Pre-distributed to the households up to 50 km Precautionary harvesting and grazing ban No Generic Criterion defined.
+Specific criterion: Where protective actions were ordered and up to the Swiss border and up to the alps